CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_qiime2.md

 ## Step 6: build a phylogenetic tree

 Tree construction is optional, but is useful if you want to compute alpha diversity metrics that are phylogenetically based.
 The resulting tree is unrooted and is created using Fasttree.
-Since some downstream steps will require a rooted tree, we'll also use the longest branch to root the tree (called 'midrooting')" %}
+Since some downstream steps will require a rooted tree, we'll also use the longest branch to root the tree (called 'midrooting').

 {% include warning.html content="You are cautioned against drawing strong conclusions about relationships between taxa from this tree alone, since it was only constructed using a single marker gene." %}